[[folder:Allowing Frank to stay in the house]]

 ** Buzz didn't ''just'' eat the last slice; he ate the entire damn pie then deliberately vomited it up.
 Buzz should have been punished for instigating.

 *** Agreed.
-This troper wanted to slap Buzz after ''he'' had the cheek to pull the "you little shit, I'm so offended" act after ''he'' caused all the trouble.
-And is he ever called out for being a jerk?
+I wanted to slap Buzz after ''he'' had the cheek to pull the "you little shit, I'm so offended" act after ''he'' caused all the trouble.
+And is he ever called out for being an asshole?
 Nope.
 Also, why did Kate feel the need to let Kevin be humiliated in front of everyone?
 He deserved to be punished for acting out, yeah, but couldn't she have just taken him out of the kitchen, scolded him and sent him to bed?

 ** We're supposed to sympathize with the protagonist of a story - making his family be assholes to him is a good way to do that.

-** Plus, if you rewatch the movie without child eyes, nearly every single character is morally reprehensible.
-The uncle in this scene, the mother is needlessly mean in punishing Kevin, Kevin in how annoying he was being, all of his peers for not being willing to help him, whomever ordered the pizza and just ordered black olives on every single one except one knowing that there was someone in the house who only ate cheese, Buzz for taking the pizza on purpose, the pizza delivery man for hitting the statue, the police dispatcher for not wanting to take a call about an unsafe child, the police officer for visiting a house with a small child and when he doesn't answer the door says that the mother was just too dumb to know what kids she had, the woman in the store for being so snotty about his toothbrush question... it goes on.
+** Actually, I think if you rewatch the movie without child eyes, nearly every single character is morally reprehensible.
+The uncle in this scene, the mother is needlessly mean in punishing Kevin, Kevin in how annoying he was being, all of his peers for not being willing to help him, whomever ordered the pizza and just ordered black olives on every single one except one knowing that there was someone in the house who only ate cheese, Buzz for taking the pizza on purpose, Marv and Harry for obvious reasons, the pizza delivery man for hitting the statue, the police dispatcher for not wanting to take a call about an unsafe child, the police officer for visiting a house with a small child and when he doesn't answer the door says that the mother was just too dumb to know what kids she had, the woman in the store for being so snotty about his toothbrush question, Jimmy for getting him involved in a chase from a police officer... it goes on.
 The only actually good character is Marley, and I think the Lincoln Park homeowners association would like a word with him.

 *** Frank is actually Kate's brother-in-law (at the beginning, on the phone, she says something along the lines of '[Peter's] family are here and it's a mad house.').